dansmyers/Simulation-Fall-2019/Sprint_3/Quiz_Review.md

 How many bulbs would expect to go through before finding one that survives for more than 100 hours?

-Tip: this is like a geometric trial where the probability of success can be calculated by the expoenntial distribution.
+Tip: this is like a geometric trial where the probability of success can be calculated using the expoenntial distribution.

 ### LCPRNG